RheaAyase/jekyll-rhea/_posts/2021-05-01-virtual-reality.md

   border="1px"
   width="50%"
 %}

-#### What gear did you get?

-I've got the Valve Index with 5 base stations and an extra pair of controllers to be able to just swap them for fresh pair when one runs out of power.
-Oh and 6 trackers - both Vive 2.0 and 3.0, and I will be testing the Tundra trackers when they do happen for real.
-If they do?
-We shall see.
-I did get powerbanks for them, but I stopped using them when I got the 2nd set of trackers.
-Now I just swap between the two sets.
-Powerbanks are heavy.
-Very heavy.
-It causes wobble and ruins the immesion for my victims.
-I intimidate (innocent-dom?) people in VR and generally roleplay a lot.
-Flawless tracking matters to me.

 This setup is arguably the best one could buy - even Pimax 8k doesn't compare at all.
 The only advantage of Pimax is better visual fidelity, however it has worse audio, comfort, ease of use, support, durability, ....
 And you can't even use prescription lenses with it.